tanem/react-svg/README.md

 $ npm install react-svg --save
 ```

 There are also UMD builds available in the `dist` directory.
+If you use these, make sure you have already included React as a dependency.

 ## example